-The Xceed S1 is the premium technology level, in this range.
+The Oticon Xceed S 1 hearing aids are the premium technology level in this range

 In August 2019, Oticon introduced their latest superpower hearing aid, the ‘Xceed’.
 Designed for the severe to profoundly deaf and created to enable wearers to receive more access to speech than ever before.
 This is mainly due to the model boasting an impressive 146dB SPL and 87 dB full-on gain and powered by the advanced Velox S platform – making this aid the ‘world’s most powerful hearing aid’.

 Therefore, the Xceed replaces its predecessor, the Dynamo, and offers a better quality of life for your hearing healthcare - supporting you and your hearing in noisy environments with 360-degree sound.
 This range adds to their advanced Oticon Opn S family, which are famous for their open sound experience and innovative technology.

 What does the Xceed S 1 look like?